-A. St. Luke's Lutheran Church believes that educational opportunities and programs shall be open to boys and girls on an equal opportunity basis, and employment opportunities should be available to men and women equally in relation to federal and state regulations.
+- A. St. Luke's Lutheran Church believes that educational opportunities and programs shall be open to boys and girls on an equal opportunity basis, and employment opportunities should be available to men and women equally in relation to federal and state regulations.
 We, therefore, do not discriminate on the basis of sex, color, race, ethnic, or national origin in administration of our educational policies, programs, activities, and employment practices.
 However, St. Luke's Lutheran Church may consider an applicant or employee's religious beliefs in hiring and firing.
-Under a First Amendment doctrine, known as the ministerial exception, churches, Christian schools, and other qualifying organizations are exempt from employees - individuals who are tasked with performing the organization's rituals or teaching and explaining its beliefs.

-B. All employees and volunteers will sign a statement affirming that they will not conduct themselves contrary to the St. Luke's Lutheran Church Statement of Belief and are willing to comply with the organization's standards of conduct as determined by St. Luke's
+Under a First Amendment doctrine, known as the ministerial exception, churches, Christian schools, and other qualifying organizations are exempt from employment non-discrimination laws for hiring and firing their ministerial employees individuals who are tasked with performing the organization's rituals or teaching and explaining its beliefs. - B. All employees and volunteers will sign a statement affirming that they will not conduct themselves contrary to the St. Luke's Lutheran Church Statement of Belief and are willing to comply with the organization's standards of conduct as determined by St. Luke's